Protect Yourself From the Sun if You Have Bullous Pemphigoid (BP)

 The immune system of the skin is sensitive to the environment.
 Sunlight and air temperature normally affect the skin, but, if you have Bullous Pemphigoid (BP), which is an autoimmune disease, getting sun or too much heat can lead to blistering.

 Additionally, the researchers looked at the medical charts of 232 people with BP for seven years.
-In particular, the blood tests were examined to see whether the antibody levels varied by the season, and sun exposure.
+In particular, the blood tests were examined to see whether the antibody levels varied by the season and sun exposure.

 In both groups, increased sun exposure was associated with an increase in blistering – both the severity and presence of blisters.
-Among the twenty seven who were observed for a year, their BP was more severe in Spring than in Summer or Winter, and in the areas that had the most sun exposure.
+Among the twenty-seven who were observed for a year, their BP was more severe in Spring than in Summer or Winter, and in the areas that had the most sun exposure.
 What’s more, the first attack usually occurred in the summer, when the sun exposure was greatest and most intense.
 When antibody tests were also studied, it was evident that the presence of sun exposure, higher temperature, and antibodies were the factors that were most associated with greater severity and frequency of blistering.

 An increase of sun exposure, as well as toxins and pollutants in the air from wildfires, can interact with the skin and cause more flares of inflammatory skin conditions, such as BP.

 These findings are particularly important in light of climate change.
 Extreme weather events, such as heat waves, are occurring with greater frequency and severity in some regions.
 Increased heat and dry conditions have proliferated wildfires, which then add to the pollution and further depletion of the protection of the ozone layer.
-An increase of sun exposure, as well as toxins and pollutants in the air from wildfires, can interact with the skin and cause more flares of inflammatory skin conditions, such as BP.
-High temperatures and pollution has been shown to increase hospitalizations for pemphigus.
+An increase in sun exposure, as well as toxins and pollutants in the air from wildfires, can interact with the skin and cause more flares of inflammatory skin conditions, such as BP.
+High temperatures and pollution have been shown to increase hospitalizations for pemphigus.
 Besides worsening existing conditions, pollutants and heat waves can also increase the amount of people who get the condition.

 Sources: